q-m/rabbiteye-exp/README.md

 ------------

 * Segment digits from value, and train a network to recognise them.
-* Segment unit from value, and train a network to recognise them.
 * Recognise text rows from the image, since not all images have equal dimensions.
 * Validate by measuring errors
 * Make sure new texts are detected (and not wrongly classified).